griestopf/Fusee.Tutorial/Tutorial03/README.md

 way, you save a lot of calculations.

 So let's say a big thank you to the inventors of matrix calculation.
-BUT - there's one tiny drawback: The building blocks we want to use to build our composite resulting transformations are:
+BUT - there's one tiny drawback: The building blocks we want to use to build our composite resulting transformation are:
  - Translation (changing positions)
- - Rotations
+ - Rotation
  - Scale (make objects bigger or smaller)
  - Projection (here: perspective projection making far objects appear small)